 iPhone SE2 Layout

-Introduced in March 2022, the iPhone SE is Apple's most affordable iPhone, and it replaces the 2020 iPhone SE.
+Introduced in March 2022, the iPhone SE is Apple's most affordable iPhone, and it replaced the 2020 iPhone SE.

-Priced at $429, the iPhone SE is identical in design to an iPhone 8 with a 4.7-inch LCD display and thick bezels at the top and bottom of the device, housing the Home button at the bottom and the front-facing camera, speaker, and microphone at the top.
+Priced starting at $429, the iPhone SE is identical in design to an iPhone 8 with a 4.7-inch LCD display and thick bezels at the top and bottom of the device housing the Home button at the bottom and the front-facing camera, and speaker at the top.

 The iPhone SE is now the sole iPhone that Apple sells with Touch ID, which makes it ideal for those who prefer a fingerprint sensor to Face ID.
 With the discontinuation of the "mini" iPhone models in recent generations, the iPhone SE is once again the smallest iPhone available.

 The iPhone SE has a glass front and back with an aluminum frame, and it supports wireless charging.
-Inside, it is equipped with the same 4-core A15 Bionic processor that's in the iPhone 13.
+Inside, it is equipped with the same 4-core A15 Bionic processor that was first used in the iPhone 13.

-While the iPhone SE has a fast A15 chip, Apple is using lower-cost components for the rest of the device, and it is missing the bells and whistles of Apple's more expensive smartphones such as multi-lens camera setups, OLED all-screen displays, and Face ID.
+The A15 chip is three years old now, and the iPhone SE uses lower-cost components than the flagship models.
+It is missing the bells and whistles of Apple's more expensive smartphones such as multi-lens camera setups, OLED all-screen displays, and Face ID.

 Key Features: